qminer/qtopology/docs/topology-definition.md

     - `working_dir`: working directory where main file is located
     - `disabled`: optional flag that this spout is disabled.
 This means that it wont be instantiated.
     - `cmd`: name of the file that where spout is defined.
 If spout runs in-process, this file is loaded using `require()`.
+    - `subtype`: Optional.
+String parameter that is passed to factory method for creation of spout.
+This enables the developers to provide multiple spouts inside single source file.
     - `init`: initialization object that is sent to spout in `init()` method
 - `bolts`: array of bolt definitions
     - `name`: bolt name